 By looking at these areas you’ll know what is and isn’t working on your website; enabling you to focus improvements in the right places, that will make the most impact.
 It’s all about metrics, so go where the most action is and you’ll have the biggest results.

-Step 3: Keep testing.
-We know as marketers our work is never done 😊 We always test our other marketing channels to keep optimizing the results – you guessed it, it’s the same with your website too.
+We know as marketers our work is never done.
+We always test our other marketing channels to keep optimizing the results.
+You guessed it, it’s the same with your website too.
 So you’ve started wide, looking at where the most traffic and opportunity is, then look for your next biggest hitter, always focusing on where you can make the most impact.

-This could be a specific channel that drives the most traffic to your site like PPC and creating a personalized experience based on the keywords someone searched for, or you may want to turn your attention to specific industries, accounts held in your MA platform or based on visitors behavior on your website.
-All of these are achievable through B2B website personalization and will of course impact the results you see across your entire marketing strategy.
+This could be a specific channel that drives the most traffic to your site like PPC.
+Then creating a personalized experience based on the keywords someone searched for.
+Or you may want to turn your attention to specific industries or based on visitors behavior on your website.
+All of these are achievable through B2B website personalization.
+And they will of course impact the results you see across your entire marketing strategy.

 Don’t believe me?
 Do some AB testing and see for yourself.
 Data led decisions win every time.